Roger Headrick: Minnesota Vikings

-In 1989, Headrick was part of a ten-person group formed by his friend and neighbor Mike Lynn that purchased a controlling interest in the Minnesota Vikings.
+In 1989, Headrick was part of a ten-person group formed by his friend and neighbor Mike Lynn that purchased controlling interest in the Minnesota Vikings.
 When Lynn left the Vikings in 1991 to become president of the World League of American Football, Headrick was elected president and chief executive officer and took over daily operations of the team.
 Headrick was heavily involved in all aspects of the organization, which led to comparisons to Jerry Jones and George Steinbrenner.
-Although had final say on personnel moves, he delegated to head coach Dennis Green, whom he hired to succeed the retired Jerry Burns as head coach in 1992, and vice president Jeff Diamond, due to his lack of football knowledge.
+Although he had final say on personnel moves, he delegated to head coach Dennis Green, whom he hired to succeed the retired Jerry Burns as head coach in 1992, and vice president Jeff Diamond, due to his lack of football knowledge.

 During Headrick's tenure as president, the Vikings rebuilt from the Herschel Walker trade and became a consistent playoff team.
-He approved the aggressive pursuit of free agents, which lead to the signing of Felix Wright.
+He approved the aggressive pursuit of free agents, which led to the signing of Felix Wright.
 However, after the 1995 season, which saw newcomers Rick Cunningham, Chris Hinton, and Broderick Thomas underperform, the team became more selective with its free agent signings.

 After a heated argument between Headrick and Gary Zimmerman over the offensive lineman's contract, Zimmerman vowed to retire before playing another game for the Vikings.
 Zimmerman was traded to the Denver Broncos for three draft picks that were used to select Dewayne Washington, Andrew Jordan, and Orlando Thomas.